roblox-aurora/ModRemote/Experimental/README_EXPERIMENTAL.md

 local someValue = nameOfFunction:CallServer("GetSomeValue");
 local anotherValue = nameOfFunction:CallServer("GetAnotherValue");
 ```
 This means if you're using the same RemoteFunction for multiple "actions", you might want to separate the "actions" into individual RemoteFunctions.
-I will add a way in the future to cache individual actions.
+Using the same RemoteFunction for multiple "actions" is regarded as bad practice.